 - Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

 There are no mandatory minimum sentencing requirements for any of these charges in Marion County, MO.
-Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Additionally, if you are convicted of a sex crime in Marion County, MO, you may be obligated to register as a sex offender.
+In addition to jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
+Furthermore, if you are convicted of a sex crime in Marion County, MO, you may be obligated to register as a sex offender.
 The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Marion County, MO attorneys are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
+Our proficient Marion County, MO lawyers are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
 Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.

-Give Combs Waterkotte a call right away if you are facing any of the above allegations in Marion County, MO or contact us online to talk to one of our lawyers about your case.
+If you are facing any of the above charges in Marion County, MO, call Combs Waterkotte right now at (314) 900-HELP or fill out our online contact form to speak with one of our attorneys about your case.

 Your Rights and the Sexual Misconduct Legal Process in Marion County, MO

-If you’re accused of sexual misconduct in Marion County or anywhere else in Missouri, it is crucial to understand your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Furthermore, you have the right to a fair trial in accordance with the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+If you find yourself facing allegations of sexual misconduct in Marion County or any other part of Missouri, it is crucial to understand your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Furthermore, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination as stipulated in the Fifth Amendment.

-Our sexual misconduct defense attorneys in Marion County, MO are here to guide you through the intricate and often lengthy legal process, which typical encompasses:
+Our Marion County, MO sexual misconduct defense lawyers can help walk you through the intricate and often lengthy legal process, which typical encompasses:

 - Investigation